What Is Butt Acne?

 Folliculitis may be superficial or deep.
 It can affect any area where there is hair growth, including the chest, back, buttocks, thighs, arms, and legs.

-How To Get Rid Of Acne On The Butt?
+6 Tips To Help You Get Rid Of Butt Acne

 Besides wearing loose clothing and staying away from suspiciously maintained pools and hot tubs, here are a few other easy ways that will help you get rid of acne on the butt: